 - Energy codes and standards

 - Smart buildings, smart grid and information

 Eligibility and Rules

-All posters will be on display throughout the conference and will be judged by the CATEE Steering Committee.
-Students must be in attendance to present their work to attendees during the Poster Session on Wednesday, September 26, 2018.
-Students whose abstracts are selected for inclusion in the contest are competing for prizes totaling $1,000.
-Students must be present at the awards luncheon on Wednesday, September 26, 2018 to be eligible to win.
+All posters will be on display throughout the conference and will be judged by the Texas Energy Summit Steering Committee.
+Students must be in attendance to present their work to attendees during the Poster Session on November 14, 2019.
+Students whose abstracts are selected for inclusion in the contest are competing for prizes totaling $1,000, and they must be present at the awards presentation on Wednesday, November 14th to be eligible to win.